oomichi/try-kubernetes/podman/README.md

 ```
 NOTE: Necessary to specify dockerhub registry cleary with `registry.hub.docker.com/library/` for nginx image.

-Know avaiable options
+Know available options
 ---------------------

-`podman pod` seems like `kubectl` for pod operation and the avaiable options are:
+`podman pod` seems like `kubectl` for pod operation and the available options are:

 ```
 $ podman pod --help